mouseless/baked/docs/layers/code-generation.md

 ## Phases

-This layer introduces following `Bake` phases to the application it is added;
+This layer introduces following `Generate` phases to the application it is added;

 - `GenerateCode`: This phase creates a `IGeneratedAssemblyCollection` instance and places it in the application context